HackerManOSU/TellTail/living document.md

 * Interface Mechanism: Rendering engine within the application UI.
 * Data Format: Displayed as formatted text, images, or interactive elements.

 **Describe in detail what data your system stores, and how.
-If it uses a database, give the high level database schema.
+If it uses a database, give the high-level database schema.
 If not, describe how you are storing the data and its organization:**

 Our system will store a dataset of 100,000+ images locally/natively within the AI model itself.
 This dataset is used both for training and for making inferences.
 The system does not rely on a traditional database for the image data but instead uses a file-based structure that organizes images by category and metadata for efficient access.

 **If there are particular assumptions underpinning your chosen architecture, identify and describe them:**

-The app works on the basis that the AI model correctly and efficiently communicates back and forth with the frontend (user interface).
+The app works on the basis that the AI model correctly and efficiently communicates back and forth with the front end (user interface).
 If the user is somehow unable to provide a photo to be examined by the AI model, then there is the app won't be able to work, since the "event" of the image being scanned by the AI cannot be triggered.
 Additionally, if communication breaks down in any manner (i.e. either the frontend or AI model stops working, communication is slow, etc.), then the core functionality of the program (determining animal breed with the AI model) will break down.

 In summary:
 - The AI model can efficiently and accurately communicate back and forth with the frotnend.